 On April 12, 2006, MDU filed a Petition for Large Load Electrical Service ("Petition") with the PUC.
+AR 1-6.
 The Petition requested that the PUC assign to MDU the right to provide electrical service to a new grain handling facility ("Facility") to be constructed by North Central near Bowdle.
-The Petition states that MDU is the assigned electric utility in the city of Bowdle, but that the facility will be located outside of the municipal boundaries one half mile west of MDU's assigned service area.
+The Petition states that MDU is the assigned electric utility in the city of Bowdle, but that the Facility will be located outside of the municipal boundaries one half mile west of

+MDU's assigned service area.
 The Petition alleges that the Facility will be a new customer at a new location with a contracted minimum demand of 2,000 kilowatts and goes on to allege facts intending to show that MDU would better meet each of the six factors set forth at the end of SDCL 49-34A-56, except for subdivision "(5) The preference of the customer."

-FEM filed a Petition to Intervene on April 27, 2006, North Central filed a Petition to Intervene on April 28, 2006, and the South Dakota Rural Electric Association ("SDREA") filed a Petition to Intervene on May 12, 2006.
-On June 5, 2006, the Commission issued its Order Granting Intervention to FEM, North Central and SDRDEA.
+FEM filed a Petition to Intervene on May 1, 2006, North Central filed a Petition to Intervene on May 1, 2006, and the South Dakota Rural Electric Association filed a Petition to Intervene on May 15, 2006.
+On June 5, 2006, the Commission issued its Order Granting Intervention to FEM, North Central and SDREA.
+AR 11-24.

 On June 22, 2006, FEM filed a Motion for Summary Disposition pursuant to SDCL 1-26-18 ("Motion"), the supporting Affidavit of Keith Hainy, North Central's General Manager and a Memorandum in Support of Motion for Summary Disposition.
+AR 27-41.
 On June 29, 2006, North Central filed a Joinder in Motion for Summary Disposition.
+AR 42-44.
 On July 14, 2006, the PUC Staff filed Staff's Response to FEM's Motion for Summary Judgment.
+AR 45-71.
 On July 17, MDU filed a Brief Opposing Motion for Summary Disposition and the supporting Affidavits of Bruce Brekke, Mobridge District Manager of MDU, and Larry Oswald, Customer Energy Consultant for MDU.
+AR 72-94.
+On August 7, 2006, FEM filed a Reply Memorandum in Response to MDU's Brief Opposing FEM's Motion for Summary Disposition.
+AR 95-105.
 The PUC heard the Motion at its regular meeting on August 8, 2006, and voted unanimously to grant the Motion.

-In its Final Decision and Order Granting Summary Disposition, the Commission found, based upon uncontroverted affidavit evidence or the absence of allegations in pleadings, that there were no genuine issues of fact regarding the following facts:
+In its Final Decision and Order Granting Summary Disposition (see Appendix A; AR 129-132), the Commission found, based upon uncontroverted affidavit evidence or the absence of allegations in pleadings, that there were no genuine issues of fact regarding the following facts: